Josefa Joaquina Sánchez

-Josefa Joaquina Sánchez (18 October 1765 – 1813) was a Venezuelan woman who made the flag of the revolutionary movement, leading her to be considered the (Bordadora de la primera Bandera de Venezuela) "embroiderer of the first flag of Venezuela".
+Josefa Joaquina Sánchez Bastidas (La Guaira, 18 October 1765 – Cumaná, 1813) was a Venezuelan woman who participated in the Gual and España conspiracy organized by her husband, the Venezuelan military officer José María España.
+She is primarily remembered for promoting the conspiracy and for creating the flag of the revolutionary movement, which has led her to be considered the "embroiderer of the first flag of Venezuela".